Martin Van Buren Bates: Adulthood and first marriage

 They moved to Ohio in 1872, settling in Seville.
-On 19 May 1872, Anna gave birth to a daughter, who weighed 18 lb and died at birth.
+On May 19, 1872, Anna gave birth to a daughter, who weighed 18 lb and died at birth.
 They built a large house to accommodate themselves comfortably.
 Martin described the next few years in his autobiography:

 Final years

 Anna Bates died on August 5, 1888.
 Martin ordered a statue of her from Europe for her grave, sold the oversized house, and moved into the town.
-In 1889 he remarried, this time to a woman of normal stature, Annette LaVonne Weatherby, and lived a mostly peaceful life until his death in 1919 of nephritis.
+In 1889 he remarried, this time to a woman of typical stature, Annette LaVonne Weatherby, and lived a mostly peaceful life until his death in 1919 of nephritis.
 He was buried beside his first wife and their son in Seville.
-He is currently the tallest known person to live to be at least 80 years old.
+He is one of the tallest known people to live to at least 80 years.

-Some years after his death, a normal height family had purchased the 14-ft ceiling home built by the giant couple.
+Some years after his death, a family of typical heights had purchased the 14-ft ceiling home built by the giant couple.
 However, the original house in which he and Anna lived burnt down.
-Later a normal house was built on that site and eventually converted into a museum for the Seville Historical Society.
+Later a standard house was built on that site and eventually converted into a museum for the Seville Historical Society.